 Sumptuous mashed potato with chives £4.

 Onto deserts and this is where the restaurant really shines and redeems itself as this cappuccino cheesecake £7 was a hip sticking piece of deliciousness.
 Made to look like a cup of coffee, but dig into the fluffy meringue to be rewarded with a luxurious cheese cake.

 The Basque vanilla sponge £7 was my least favourite as it was a bit one noted and didn’t hold a candle to the other deserts.

-The chocolate pear cake with hazelnut praline £7 was so good it simply vanished!
-It proved to be another feather in the pastry chef’s hat.
+The chocolate pear cake with hazelnut praline £7 was so good it simply vanished into our stomachs.
+It was another feather in the chef’s hat.

 When did I go?
 Nov 2016

 The damage: Expect to pay £65 per head with wine

 The good: Casual Basque dining in a formal hotel dining setting, with food that only shines during the deserts, I found Eneko a game of two halves.
 Having said that the service here was radiant and delightful.

-The bad: Aside from the Iberico presa, the mains lacked magic that is so closely associated with Eneko’s boundary pushing pedigree.
+The bad: Aside from the Iberico presa, the mains lacked magic that is associated with Eneko’s boundary pushing pedigree.